Correct-Syntax/bible_side/README.md

 [Bibleside](https://bibleside.com) is an offline Bible app featuring the OET (Open English Translation).

-The [OET (Open English Translation)](https://openenglishtranslation.bible) is a new, open-licensed Bible translation (currently in ``draft`` state) featuring multiple versions intended to be used together. <sup>Please see the OET website for more info on what makes it different than other translations.</sup>
+The [OET (Open English Translation)](https://openenglishtranslation.bible) is a new, open-licensed Bible translation (currently in ``draft`` state) featuring multiple versions intended to be used together.
+Read it [here](https://openenglishtranslation.bible/Reader). <sup>Please see the OET website for more info on what makes it different than other translations.</sup>

 Bibleside implements the OET's "Reader's" version in the main area and a toggle to show the "Literal" and "Reader's" versions side-by-side.
 The two can be scrolled together for easy comparison.